pyscripter/pyscripter/Help/source/ideoptions.md

 code.
 These options determine, whether they are visible and their style and color.

+*Scrollbar Annotation*\
+If checked, the vertical scrollbar displays visual information about the position of the caret(s), bookmarks, errors and line modification information.

 *Search text at caret*\
 If checked, when the search function is invoked the search expression is set to the word containing the editor caret.